 With Ms.Tubman, it seems like one injustice followed another; she suffered abuse like no other heroine I’ve read about.
 A slave-owner crushed her skull with a hunk of iron he threw at another slave she was trying to protect.
 While traveling on a train, passengers broke her arms when she refused to move to another car.
 All her suffering came from haters, pure and simple.
 She will never get the credit she deserves.

 Does anyone really think the USA will be around ten or fifteen years from now?
-We are likely to be divided into five or six regional areas under control of an international coalition of foreign powers, if leaked Russian intelligence assessments can be believed.
+It is likely to be divided into four countries, presumably under the control of the Russians or an international coalition of foreign powers, if leaked Russian intelligence assessments can be believed.

 Sorry, but that’s what seems to be coming, according to Russian analysts.
-The world has had its fill of us; the earth’s power brokers are working furiously to take us down; they seem to be gathering the family of nations to make a grand, international intervention on our behalf—for our own good and for the well-being of the planet and its impoverished peoples.
+The world has had its fill; the earth’s power brokers are planning to take us down; they seem to be gathering the family of nations to make a grand, international intervention on our behalf—for our own good and for the well-being of the planet and its impoverished peoples.

 It’s not enough for the USA to stop doing bad things.
-We must do good things.
-We don’t seem able to save ourselves, because we have the legacy of a country that has hated too many people.
+It must do good things.
+We don’t seem able to save ourselves, because the USA has a legacy of a country that has hated too many people; too many people have been hurt and killed.

-We have burned alive millions of people with diabolical weapons like napalm, Hellfire missiles, and atomic bombs.
-Most of the world outside the United States believes we dropped anthrax bombs on Chinese troops in North Korea in 1954.
-We have inflicted too much injustice; ignored the cries of too many disadvantaged people; humiliated the weak and impoverished; and waged war against a quarter of all the countries on the earth.
+The USA has inflicted too much injustice; ignored the cries of too many disadvantaged people; humiliated the weak and impoverished; and, since the end of WWII, has waged war against a quarter of all the countries on the earth.

 We have crossed moral boundaries into the dark space of torture and drone-kills.
-A country that tortures and assassinates thousands of people by remote control is not worth protecting, some say.
+A country that tortures and assassinates thousands of people by remote control is not worth defending or protecting, some say.

 The billionaires are having their parties; for them the world has never been better.
-In fact, most every American, rich and poor, is ingesting daily cocktails of drugs, legal and illegal, to keep going; we are oblivious, uninformed, and asleep.
+In fact, many Americans, rich and poor, are ingesting daily cocktails of drugs, legal and illegal, to keep going; they are oblivious, uninformed, and asleep.

 In our drug-induced stupor we are about to elect a mega-billionaire and his cronies to administer what is arguably the most militarized and corrupt nation on earth.
 Like everything else we’ve done lately, it won’t go over well.
 The nations of the world are already preparing for this catastrophe; the outcome isn’t going to be good for any of us; no way.